polloparatodos/projects/julia/README.md

 ## Testing

-You can either run `julia tests/RunTests.jl` to run every defined tests, or you can run each test individually with `julia tests/test_name.test`
+You can either run `julia tests/RunTests.jl` to run every defined test, or you can run each test individually with `julia tests/test_name.test`

 ## Notes